-The first sentence of chapter four, from Jesus and the synoptic gospels, provides us with a teaching that is the guiding principle for all the tools that follow: love God and love others.
+The first sentence of chapter four, from Jesus and the synoptic gospels, provides us with a teaching that is the guiding principle for all the tools to follow: love God and love others.

 The human experience at the heart of Christianity testifies that if we are to love with all our heart, soul, and strength then we need God’s help.
-In seeking this help, we discover more and more deeply that true love and the divine life are somehow the same; so, as we practice love, we grow in God (1 John 4:7).
+In seeking this help, we discover more and more deeply that true love and the divine life are somehow the same; so, as we practice love, we grow in God.

 These tools, when practiced together, create community.
 The mantra is another tool that creates community.
 It is an ‘inner tool’ that grace uses to draw awareness into the divine within.
 There we experience ourselves as essentially loving and communal.
 The ‘outer tools’ of the Rule, when practiced, grow in harmony with this inner.
 The inner and the outer of life grow together, becoming one dynamic of love.

 If we covet another’s place in community, or something they have that we do not, what are we lacking?
 Could it be the self-assurance that grows from the regular practice of attending to Christ in the heart?

 To discipline the body could mean anything from the practice of physical stillness during meditation to being active each day in the ordinary work of the community – all so that we might practice attending to something and someone other than ourselves.
 This is daily training in love.